Aschersleben: Architecture and Sights

 Several architectural styles are represented in Aschersleben.
 The historic centre is dominated by romanesque (Grauer Hof), gothic (St. Stephani Church), renaissance (Town hall, Krukmannsches Haus) and baroque architecture.

 There is a ring of buildings in neoclassical and Jugendstil styles around the historic Old Town.
 This, in turn, is surrounded and interspersed with buildings of early modernism like the Heckner-Bauten and buildings from the GDR era.
 Large new areas are mainly in the north and south-east of the town.

-Aschersleben is one of few German towns showing large segments (1.8 km) of the medieval city wall (originall 2.2 km) preserved through the centuries, although often integrated into later residential buildings.
+Aschersleben is one of few German towns showing large segments (1.8 km) of the medieval city wall (originally 2.2 km) preserved through the centuries, although often integrated into later residential buildings.
 The city wall defines a promenade ring around the historic Old Town.
 Originally there were five gates in the city wall, but all but one (Johannistor) were demolished in the 19th century.
 Several towers were demolished as well, but out of 51 towers and bastions there are still 15 existing.
 The eleven towers which can be visited are the following: